Deadcows/MyBox/README.md

 MyBox will notify on new versions 🤗 <br /><br />

 ❕If you got problems with update process simply remove "lock" section at the end of your Packages/manifest.json file.
-This will force Unity to redownload all git packages:
+This will force Unity to redownload all git packages: <br />
 ![](https://habrastorage.org/webt/zz/39/gd/zz39gd953fyel_zlvmonde-psva.png)